How To Relive Your Travel Memories

 Share it on social media

 Social media is a great on-the-go way of preserving and sharing your memories.
 It can also be a method for shaping the trip as it goes.
+You never know what mid-trip suggestions or hookups you’ll get via social media.
 Try using hashtags and asking questions about recommended restaurants, great drinking spots, activities and cultural locations.
 Who knows — maybe one of your friends will be in the same spot at the same time!

-You can also use Pinterest to gather the knowledge of others and do the heavy lifting of planning beforehand, just by searching for your desired destination and seeing what pops up.
+You can also use Pinterest to do the heavy lifting of planning beforehand, just by searching for your desired destination and seeing what pops up.
+It’s also great for keeping track of all the places you’ve visited.
 I made a Pinterest board and Pinned all the places I’ve traveled to, and when, with a comment or two and my favorite picture from that trip.